pevey/medusa-auth-cognito/README.md

 	- AdminInitiateAuth
 	- AdminSetUserPassword
 	- AdminDeleteUser
 - Obtain the userPoolId from the CLI or AWS console.
-Be careful here.
-The user pool id is not the same as the user pool name.
+NOTE: The user pool id is not the same as the user pool name.
-- Obtain the clientID add from creating an "App integration" for your user pool.
-Be careful here.
-When creating your app, be sure to NOT select the option to generate a client secret.
+- Obtain the clientID from creating an "App integration" for your user pool.
+NOTE: When creating your app, be sure to NOT select the option to generate a client secret.
 The AWS javascript SDK does not support the use of client secrets.
 That's okay.
 We will be using our IAM credentials instead.

 ## AWS User Pool Setup